 Commas, semi-colons, and colons

-4) Students could also create handouts, short exercises, a brief PowerPoint presentation, or other visual aids.
+4) Students could also create virtual handouts, short exercises, a brief PowerPoint presentation, or other visual aids that could be downloaded onto Blackboard.

 1) Visit writingcenterunderground.wordpress.com and study the blog posts.